Papers

 A widespread assumption in climate communication is that confronting the public with vivid projections of future climate scenarios will increase their support for mitigation policies.
 This article puts that assumption to a rigorous empirical test.
 Using two vignette experiments embedded in representative surveys of the Spanish population, the authors causally examine whether exposure to information about alternative climate scenarios — ranging from moderate to catastrophic — affects citizens' commitment to climate action in two key dimensions: their support for publicly funded climate initiatives, and their willingness to contribute financially.

 The experimental results are strikingly null.
-Across both surveys and both outcome measures, exposure to future climate scenario information has no significant effect on individuals’ willingness to act or to pay.
+Across both surveys and both outcome measures, exposure to future climate scenario information has no significant effect on individuals' willingness to act or to pay.
 This finding holds across different ideological groups: left-wing and right-wing respondents alike are unaffected by the climate scenario treatments.
-The authors rule out a range of alternative explanations, including ceiling effects (respondents who already support climate action) and floor effects (hardened sceptics who cannot be moved), finding that the null result is robust and not an artifact of sample composition.
+The authors rule out a range of alternative explanations, including ceiling effects and floor effects, finding that the null result is robust and not an artifact of sample composition.

-The article makes two main contributions.
-Theoretically, it challenges the prevailing assumption that fear-based or risk-based messaging strategies can generate the political will for ambitious climate policies.
-Empirically, it provides rare null results on a question that has attracted much speculation but little rigorous evidence.
-The findings have direct implications for communication strategies in climate politics: priming citizens with projections of climate change impacts is unlikely to translate into greater support for costly policies, and alternative approaches — perhaps those centred on co-benefits, social norms, or collective framing — may be more effective in building public coalitions behind climate action.
+The article challenges the prevailing assumption that fear-based or risk-based messaging strategies can generate the political will for ambitious climate policies, and suggests that alternative approaches — centred on co-benefits, social norms, or collective framing — may be more effective in building public coalitions behind climate action.

 Working Papers